PR1YAM9/FuelED/README.md

 ## Features
-- Seating Plan Arragement: We allow users to create their own seating plan by adding guests to each table.
+- Seating Plan Arrangement: We allow users to create their own seating plan by adding guests to each table.
 Our unique preview option lets users view their seating arrangement, providing a better understanding and ensuring optimal organization.

-- Chat and Annoucements : The chat feature facilitates direct, one-on-one communication between hosts and vendors, empowering both parties to engage seamlessly and efficiently.
-We've added an Announcements feature for hosts to easily share important messages with all guests.
+- Chat and Announcements: The chat feature facilitates direct, one-on-one communication between hosts and vendors, empowering both parties to engage seamlessly and efficiently.
+We've added an Announcement feature for hosts to share important messages with all guests easily.

-- Guests and Vendor Onboarding : We streamline vendor and guest onboarding by letting hosts add them to our database.
+- Guests and Vendor Onboarding: We streamline vendor and guest onboarding by letting hosts add them to our database.
 We send invites through Gmail with unique login credentials.
 Once onboard, they get a role-specific dashboard view.
-Guests get an RSVP link to fill out necessary details.
+Guests get an RSVP link to fill out the necessary details.
 After confirming, they receive credentials to access features like announcements.
-- Budget Manager : We enable hosts to log both paid and pending expenses to track their budget.
+- Budget Manager: We enable hosts to log paid and pending expenses to track their budget.
 The calculator shows the remaining budget, aiding in future planning.
-This feature is invaluable for providing a clear financial overview, preventing overspending, and supporting better decision-making during event planning.
+This feature provides a clear financial overview, prevents overspending, and supports better decision-making during event planning.
-- Gift Registry : The host can add their desired gifts which will be stored in the database.
+- Gift Registry: The host can add their desired gifts which will be stored in the database.
 Guests can view and select a gift to give.
-Once a guest selects a gift, it will no longer be available for other guests to choose.
+Once a guest selects a gift, it will no longer be available for other guests to choose from.
-- Calander : The Calendar feature enables hosts to conveniently add and store important dates and events in one centralized location, helping them stay organized and informed.
+- Calander: The Calendar feature enables hosts to conveniently add and store important dates and events in one centralized location, helping them stay organized and informed.

 ## Screenshots